Semi-Pro Football coming to Bowling Green

-BOWLING GREEN, Ky.
-(WBKO) - It appears fall sports are going to happen this season and Bowling Green will be a host to a new sport this year, semi-professional football.
+It appears fall sports are going to happen this season and Bowling Green will be a host to a new sport this year, semi-professional football.

 The Bowling Green Miners will begin its inaugural season in September under The League-Developmental Football.